ChaoLiou/Career/2. ltc-1412-1802/README.md

 # Brief Intro
-- :office: : `LearningTech` (`Innovue` now) @Pingzhen/Taoyuan
+- :office: : `LearningTech` @Pingzhen/Taoyuan
 - :construction_worker: : Software Engineer/Junior Fullstack Developer, 2014.12 - 2018.02
 - maintain 2 projects and develop new features (2 men group)
   - one is a website for `searching & viewing patents`
-  - another one is also a website not only for `searching & viewing patents`, but also `export them to your own project online` to analyze them with tables or charts
+  - another one is also a website not only for `searching & viewing patents`, but also `save to own account` to analyze them with tables or charts
 - renew and maintain `patents transfer system`
-  - * transfer the patents which are the feeds for websites, from sgml/xml/json files to table in database)
+  - * transfer the patents which are feeds for searching, from html/sgml/xml/json formats to MS-SQL)
-- assist other developers' projects to implement new & customized features (3-4 men group)
+- assist other projects to implement new & customized features (3-4 men group)
 - experience tags
   - `asp.net`, `asp.net mvc`, `webservice, webapi`, `ado.net, linq2sql`, `css/less`, `css/bootstrap`, `js/jquery`
   - `MS SQL`, `IIS`